capnramses/opengl_text_rendering/README.md

 * text.cpp
 * stb_image.h (this image loader is from https://github.com/nothings/stb)

+If you are already using stb_image then remove the #define at the top of text.cpp

 Put these files in your run-time directory:
 * freemono.png
 * freemono.meta